 AB 1825 requires every company in California with over 50 employees to conduct supervisor training on sexual harassment elimination every 2 years.
 This course discusses how to design your AB 1825 training program so that it actually works.
 It also includes information on both AB 1825, AB 2053 and SB 396 changes to CA Law

-This FREE 2 hour training is designed to provide continuing education for PHR-CA and SPHR-CA individuals: If you want general credits – please register for our general course.
+This 3 hour training is designed to provide continuing education for PHR-CA and SPHR-CA individuals: If you want general credits – please register for our general course.

-This course is approved through HRCI (E-Learning) and through SHRM (Self Paced E-Learning).
-You can select a HRCI, SHRM and/or a general certificate.
+This course is approved through HRCI & SHRM through our partner Learn Formula.
 If you would like to self certify this course for continuing education self study credit for HRPA, CHRP, IDC, ICF or CPLP credit, select the general certificate option.
 See our certifications page for more information

 - Understand the training requirements of AB1825 of the Fair Employment and Housing Act (Area 02, Knowledge 01)